JimmyLaurent/snatchflix/README.md

     }
 }
 ```
-Torrent provider list: iptorrents, torrentleech, torrent9, t411, freshon.tv, torrentz2 and 1337x
+Torrent provider list: Iptorrents, Torrentleech, Torrent9, T411, Freshon.tv, Torrentz2 and 1337x

 You can enable privates trackers by filling your authentification informations like this:
  - Freshontv with credentials: "freshontv: ['username', 'password']"
  - T411 with token "t411: ['token']"
  - IpTorrents with cookies : "IpTorrents:[['uid=XXX;', 'pass=XXXX;']]"

- To see all availables trackers and their authentifications methods, check this page => (https://github.com/JimmyLaurent/torrent-search-api)
+ To see all availables trackers and their authentifications methods, check this page: (https://github.com/JimmyLaurent/torrent-search-api)

 ## Subtitles